 How much money should I bring to Iceland?

 Since the exchange rate in Icelandic banks is much more profitable, it is recommended to change money directly in Iceland.
-This can be done already at the airport, but also later in all banks.
+We recommend changing money directly at the airport, as many banks no longer offer this service.
 Foreign currency can be imported and exported in unlimited amounts.
 On the presentation of a Visa or Mastercard credit card, banks also pay out cash in the local currency.
 However, it should be said that in Iceland almost everything is paid for without cash, and therefore exchanging money is not necessary.

 Do I need a credit card?